jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 from finetuner.tuner.pytorch.miner import TripletEasyHardMiner
 ```

-We define some helper functions for preprocessing and sampling:
+We define some helper functions for preprocessing and sampling.
+We convert every `Document` into a point cloud
+tensor using `.load_uri_to_point_cloud_tensor`, we can also pass the number of point you want, here we pass 2048.

+Along with loading point clouds, we also assign the `finetuner_label` as a tag.
+This label will be later used during finetuning.

 ```python
 def random_sample(pc, num):